African art: Burkina Faso

 Burkina Faso is a small, landlocked country north of Ghana and south of Mali and Niger.
-Economically, it is one of the four or five poorest countries in the world.
-Culturally, it is extremely rich.
-In part, this is because so few people from Burkina have become Muslim or Christian.
-Many of the ancient artistic traditions for which Africa is so well known have been preserved in Burkina Faso because so many people continue to honor the ancestral spirits, and the spirits of nature.
-In great part, they honor the spirits through the use of masks and carved figures.
-Many of the countries to the north of Burkina Faso had become predominantly Muslim, while many of the countries to the south of Burkina Faso are heavily Christian.
-In contrast, many of the people of Burkina Faso continue to offer prayers and sacrifices to the spirits of nature and to the spirits of their ancestors.
-The result is that they continue to use the sorts of art that we see in museums in Europe and America.
+Economically, it is one of the poorest countries in the world, while its cultural traditions are diverse.
+This is partly because a significant portion of the population has not converted to Islam or Christianity.
+Many of the ancient artistic traditions for which Africa is known have been preserved in Burkina Faso because many people continue to honor ancestral spirits and the spirits of nature.
+To a large extent, they honor the spirits through the use of masks and carved figures.
+Many of the countries to the north of Burkina Faso have become predominantly Muslim, while many of the countries to the south are heavily Christian.
+In contrast, many of the people of Burkina Faso continue to offer prayers and sacrifices to the spirits of nature and to their ancestors.
+As a result, they continue to use the types of art found in many museum collections in Europe and America.